 You will attend a continuous case conference and a selective series of advanced psychiatry seminars, which is revised each year in consultation with the residents.
-Having covered all of the requirements, the coordinator of this course will provide you with a list of "areas of faculty expertise that you didn't know about," and your class will together design your own syllabus.
-In addition, you will attend a series of seminars on leadership and management, prepare for various career paths, review neurology, and receive an overview of general psychiatry for boards preparation.
+Having covered all of the requirements, the coordinator will provide you with a list of "areas of faculty expertise that you didn't know about," and your class will together design your own syllabus.
+In addition, you will attend a series of seminars on career direction, job searching, negotiating, leadership, and management; prepare for various career paths; review neurology; and receive an overview of general psychiatry to help you prepare for board exams.

 Balance and Diversity

 Two months of consultation-liaison psychiatry is required in the fourth year.
-On the C/L service, you will learn to integrate your knowledge of biopsychosocial medicine by consulting and collaborating with your non-psychiatric physician colleagues in a general hospital.
+On the Consult-Liaison Service, you will learn to integrate your knowledge of biopsychosocial medicine by consulting and collaborating with your non-psychiatric physician colleagues in a general hospital.

 The remainder of the year involves a broad range of clinical, administrative, teaching, and research electives, including the formal Resident Research Track.
-Among the more popular electives are:
+Popular electives:

 - Forensic psychiatry